eyecan-ai/pipelime-python/docs/sequences/sequences.md

 ```

 Notice two things:
 - `to_underfolder` does not write anything on its own.
-In fact, it just chains an operation that writes a sample to disk every time you *get* it.
+In fact, it just chains a pipe that writes a sample to disk every time you *get* it.
 - in order to actually write it to disk we use the `run` method, that simply iterates over the sequence, possibly using multiple processes.

 We could replace the `run` call with something like: